SandyRodger/RB175_networked_applications/Austin_miller_rack_article.md

 - It's a Rack-based app if it follows a set of specifications that mean Rack knows what to do with it:
   - The application must define a `call` method, which takes 1 parameter, usually called `env`.
-  - This `call` method will return and array containing 3 objects:
+  - This `call` method will return an array containing 3 objects:
     -  a String or Int that is the status code (ie `200` for OK)
     -  a Hash object that holds key-value pairs of content headers and their values
     -  an object that responds to Enumerable#each and holds the body of the response.